Purushoth-06/Dior-Clone/README.md

 <h1 align="center" id="title">Dior-Clone Website</h1>

-<p id="description">This project is a front-end clone of the Dior website aiming to replicate the design layout and aesthetic appeal of the original site.
-It is built using modern web technologies with a focus on clean and responsive design.</p>
+<p id="description">This project is a visually accurate and fully responsive clone of the Dior website.
+It captures the luxury, elegance, and minimalist aesthetic that the Dior brand is known for, showcasing an engaging and interactive user experience.
+The clone is designed to offer a near-identical browsing experience as the original Dior website, with a focus on pixel-perfect design and responsiveness across all devices.</p>

 <h2>🚀 Demo</h2>